Storm safety

 • tidy up loose items like garden furniture and building materials that could become missiles in strong winds and cause damage to property or powerlines.

 • identify and prune trees that could come down in a storm.
 DO NOT attempt to trim trees near powerlines yourself.
 Always use a qualified contractor to trim branches on your property.
-You can also report potentially dangerous trees on your street here

 • keep a battery-operated torch and radio handy with spare batteries nearby.